Renfrewshire Council

 It will help you prepare for emergencies or disruptions, by planning different ways of working that enable you to continue to deliver key functions.

-It also has ideas to improve the resilience of your business:
+This business continuity planning leaflet [464KB] will help you assess your current business continuity planning arrangements.
+It also has ideas to improve the resilience of your business.

 The Civil Contingencies Service can offer further information and advice on business continuity planning.
+You can contact them on 0141 618 7402 or email ccs@renfrewshire.gov.uk

-Cyber security/Information assurance
+Cyber security and information assurance

 Companies or individuals who initiate active attacks on others may do so for a range of reasons such as to breach national security, take part in acts of terrorism, crime or industrial espionage.